 - At 169 feet above the water, the South Norfolk Jordan Bridge (SNJB) is the highest bridge in the Hampton Roads region and offers sweeping views of the area and its landmarks.

 - It features an ADA-compliant, 8-foot wide walkway to facilitate pedestrian traffic.
 The walkway is only open during daylight hours and features a 5% grade which is beneficial for endurance and strength training.
-The path offers a direct link to Chesapeake’s Colonial Trail system and a future connection to Paradise Creek Nature Park in Portsmouth.
+The award-winning path offers a direct link to Chesapeake’s Colonial Trail system and a future connection to Paradise Creek Nature Park in Portsmouth.

 - The open-road electronic video collection system utilized by SNJB is the first of its kind in both the Hampton Roads market and entire Commonwealth of Virginia.
 Modern, open-road electronic tolling minimizes congestion and pollution by eliminating the need to stop at a toll booth and allowing vehicles to maintain travel speeds through the toll collection area.
 E-ZPass accounts are debited electronically for tolls incurred, and vehicles traveling without a valid E-ZPass are invoiced by mail for their travel fees.